FormatJS

 export default App;

-FormattedMessage component is a wrapper for formatMessage method from intl object, that means you can use it in the same way as formatMessage method but as a component.
+Alternately, you can use FormattedMessage component, that is a wrapper for formatMessage method from intl object.
+You can use it in the same way as formatMessage method but as a component.

 <FormattedMessage